signavio/tech-blog/_posts/2019-09-18-caterpillar-hyperledger.md

   alt: "Web"
 ---

-In this blog post, we show how to execute BPMN 2.0 XML diagrams on Hyperledger Fabric, using the *Caterpillar* engine or our newly create *BPMN-Sol* compiler (which is in turn based on the BPMN 2.0 XML to Solidity compiler of Caterpillar).
+In this blog post, we show how to execute BPMN 2.0 XML diagrams on Hyperledger Fabric, using the *Caterpillar* engine or our newly created *[BPMN-Sol](https://www.npmjs.com/package/bpmn-sol/v/0.0.3)* compiler (which is in turn based on the BPMN 2.0 XML to Solidity compiler of Caterpillar).

 ## BPX on the Blockchain with Caterpillar
 The intersection of blockchain technology and business process management has recently received increased attention by the academic community.